Editing item geometry

 -

-If enabled, this panel displays the coordinates of the current geometry in GeoJSON format.
-This makes it easy to copy the code if you want to use it elsewhere.
-To edit the code, select Menu and choose GeoJson view.
+If Show GeoJSON is selected in the menu, this side panel displays the GeoJSON code of the current geometry.
+This makes it easy to copy the code for use elsewhere.
+To edit the code, select GeoJson view instead.

 6 Done button